Design and Technology

-The foundations laid at KS3 & KS4 help to develop students who have a real passion for designing and manufacturing products that are innovative and extremely well made.
+The foundations laid at KS3 & KS4 help to develop students who have a real passion for designing and manufacturing products that are innovative, life changing and extremely well made.
 Students are encouraged to work independently and encouraged to develop their design skills in a variety of media, creatively problem solving as they develop.

 Subject Leader: Mr S Babra